 The A/D STOP signal indicates a completed acquisition sequence.
 You can program this signal to be available at any of the AUXOUT pins.
 The A/D STOP output signal is a 50 ns wide pulse whose leading edge indicates a DAQ done condition.
-Figure 17 shows the timing for the A/D STOP signal.

 Figure 17.
-A/D STOP signal timing
+A/D STOP Signal Timing